Banking and insurance in Iran: Overdue loans

 total loans in 2013, representing almost 10 percent of non-oil gross domestic product, according to the IMF.

 Regarding corruption and cronyism in the banking sector, Tehran Prosecutor General Abbas Jafari Dowlatabadi said in 2016:

 Summary of the assets and liabilities of the banking system

 In FY 2004 the balance sheet of the banking system showed that total assets and liabilities were US$165 billion, an increase of 226 percent since 1976.
 In that year, bank assets were divided as follows: private debt, 34 percent; government debt, 16 percent; and foreign assets (90 percent foreign exchange), 22 percent.
 Liquidity funds (money and quasi-money) accounted for more than 39 percent of total liabilities.
 The loan-to-deposit ratio was 100.8% in 2011.
 In 2014 non-performing loan ratio was reported to be around 18%.
 By 2017, the government is required to pay $12.5 billion to domestic banks to settle debts.
-A new report shows the assets of Iranian banks increased by a whopping 40% in 2014.

-In 2014, the total capital of Iranian banks reached the unprecedented figure of 13.3 quadrillion IRR ($480 billion), an increase of 3.8 quadrillion IRR ($138 billion) over 2013 (i.e. 17% increase over 2013).
-The deposits in Iranian banks for 2014 reached 5.9 quadrillion IRR ($214 billion) and the loans paid to the public totaled 5 quadrillion IRR ($183 billion).
-The deposits indicate a growth of 34% while the loans were up 22% compared to 2013.

 (1) Excludes commercial banks’ branches abroad.
 As of March 2010, Bank Saderat Iran, Bank Mellat, Tejarat Bank, and Refah Kargaran Bank have been classified as private banks.